rajgiriUW/OECT_Control/README.md

 - qtconsole
 - ipython
 - fbs
+- pyusb

 ## How to Use
 From releases: download the .zip file and run "OECT_Control.exe", or download the .exe installer.
 If you used the installer to install the application, the application must be run as administrator.
 Otherwise, a Permission Error will occur.

+**Note:** that this control also uses two FT245R relay boards to power the source and drain connections.
+Please follow the instructions for using "Zadig" found at this site: https://github.com/vpatron/relay_ft245r

 ## Directly running the app with FBS and making changes
 Refer to https://build-system.fman.io/manual/ for more info.